10 Best Herbal Tinctures For Restless Leg Syndrome

 Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential soothing and anti-inflammatory properties.

-As with any herbal remedy, it is advisable to consult with a healthcare professional before incorporating glycyrrhiza glabra tinctures into a treatment plan for restless leg syndrome.
+As with any herbal remedy, it is advisable to consult a healthcare provider before using licorice root tinctures for RLS, especially if you are on medication or have underlying health conditions.

 vitex agnus-castus tincture